Fedor von Bock: Weimar Republic

-In 1935, Adolf Hitler appointed Bock as commander of the Third Army Group.
-Bock was one of the officers not removed from his position when Hitler reorganized the armed forces during the phase of German rearmament before the outbreak of the Second World War.
-He remained a monarchist.
+After the Nazi cames to power in 1933, Bock was neutral towards the new regime and remained a monarchist.
+In 1935, Adolf Hitler promoted Bock to General der Infanterie and appointed him as commander of the Third Army Group, and he was one of the officers who was not removed from his position when Hitler reorganized the armed forces during the German rearmament.
 Hitler reportedly said of him, "Nobody in the world but Bock can teach soldiers to die."
 In 1936 Bock married Wilhelmine, née von Boddien (1893–1945).

-Bock commanded the invasion of Vienna in March 1938 for the Anschluss and then the Invasion of Czechoslovakia.
+Bock marched into Vienna at the head of the 8th Army in March 1938 during the Anschluss, and played a key role in the annexation of the Sudetenland, also in 1938.

 World War II

 Invasion of Poland

-By 25 August 1939, Bock was in command of Army Group North in preparation for the invasion and conquest of Poland.
-The objective of Army Group North was to destroy the Polish forces north of the Vistula.
-Army Group North was composed of General Georg von Küchler's 3rd Army, and General Günther von Kluge's 4th Army.
+By 25 August 1939, Bock was in command of Army Group North in preparation for the imminent invasion of Poland.
+The objective of Army Group North was to destroy the Polish forces north of the Vistula with a force composed of General Georg von Küchler's 3rd Army, and General Günther von Kluge's 4th Army.
 These struck southward from East Prussia and eastward across the base of the Polish Corridor, respectively.

-On 10 September Bock ordered the forces under his command to burn Polish villages located behind the front line to the ground if they were fired upon from the settlement and "if it proves impossible to identify the house from which the shots came".
-By the end of the military occupation of the country on 26 October 1939 531 towns and villages had been destroyed across Poland.
-In five weeks, Poland was overrun by German and Soviet forces.
+On 10 September, Bock ordered the forces under his command to burn Polish villages located behind the front line to the ground if they were fired upon from the settlement and "if it proves impossible to identify the house from which the shots came".
+By the end of the military occupation of Poland on 26 October 1939, 531 towns and villages had been destroyed across the country.
+In five weeks, Poland was overrun by Germans and then Soviet forces after their occupation of Poland from the east.

 Invasion of France

-Shortly after the conquest of Poland, on 12 October 1939 Bock was given command of Army Group B, with 29½ divisions, including three armoured divisions.
+On 12 October 1939, shortly after the conquest of Poland, Bock was given command of Army Group B, with 29½ divisions, including three armoured divisions.
 These were tasked with advancing through the Low Countries and luring the northern units of the Allied armies into a pocket.
 Army Group B consisted of the 18th and 6th Armies.
-While his units were overrunning the Netherlands, in May 1940, Bock attempted to call on the exiled former Kaiser—Wilhelm II—at Doorn, but Bock was unable to gain admittance, the German troops guarding the residence having been instructed to prevent such visits.
+While his units were overrunning the Netherlands, in May 1940, Bock attempted to call on the exiled former Kaiser Wilhelm II at his home in Doorn, but was unable to gain admittance, as the German troops guarding the residence having been instructed to prevent such visits.

 Bock participated in the Armistice with France in late June 1940.

 On 19 July 1940, Bock was promoted to the rank of field marshal during the 1940 Field Marshal Ceremony.
-At the end of August, Army High Command transferred Army Group B to East Prussia; this included Kluge's 4th Army.
+At the end of August, the Army High Command transferred Army Group B to East Prussia; this included Kluge's 4th Army.
 On 11 September, Bock relinquished command of his occupation area in France to Field Marshal Wilhelm Ritter von Leeb.